The evolution of the music sector can explain the future of fashion

 Me encanta ayudar a otras mujeres con mi selección de ideas para vestir

-And we love the feedback we receive, and how we are regularly featured as App of the Day by Apple in more than 60 countries in 2017, and being Android’s Best App in Spain and France 2015 and 2016.
+Obviously, we love the feedback we receive, and how we are regularly featured by Apple as App of the Day in more than 60 countries, and being Android’s Best App in 2015 and 2016.